 Do screwworms infect humans?

 Human cases of New World screwworms are extremely rare, although they have occurred.
 People infested with screwworms usually have discomfort or itching at the site of a wound.
 If the screwworm affects a human's eyes, mouth, sinuses or lungs a resulting illness, while extremely rare, may become incapacitating.
 There are no current reported cases of human infections from screwworms in the Keys or United States.
+Humans are advised not to touch or pet the deer for their own and the animals' protection.

 What is being done to eradicate the screwworm in the Keys?